kilton/darcyai-sdk/README.md

 - Real-time Audio Analysis - Build and deploy this Darcy AI demo application to learn how to add audio capabilities to Darcy and listen for important sounds.
 [Audio Analysis](./examples/audio_analysis)

-- Basic Darcy AI [Pipeline](./TERMINOLOGY.md#pipeline) - Use this demo application to learn the basics of creating a Darcy AI [pipeline](./TERMINOLOGY.md#pipeline).
+- Basic Darcy AI [Pipeline](./TERMINOLOGY.md#pipeline) - Use this demo application to learn the basics of creating a Darcy AI Pipeline.
 [Basic Pipeline](./examples/basic_pipeline)

-- Sample [Output Stream](./TERMINOLOGY.md#output-stream) - Learn how to create a Darcy AI [output stream](./TERMINOLOGY.md#output-stream) by adding this example to your application.
+- Sample [Output Stream](./TERMINOLOGY.md#output-stream) - Learn how to create a Darcy AI Output Stream by adding this example to your application.
 The example sends your Darcy AI output to an Amazon Web Services S3 bucket.
 [Output Stream](./examples/output_streams)

-- Sample [Perceptors](./TERMINOLOGY.md#perceptor) - Learn how to build your own Darcy AI [perceptors](./TERMINOLOGY.md#perceptor) with the examples in this directory.
+- Sample [Perceptors](./TERMINOLOGY.md#perceptor) - Learn how to build your own Darcy AI Perceptors with the examples in this directory.
 There is a basic mock perceptor that you can use as a template.
 There is a face detector perceptor that uses an [AI model](./TERMINOLOGY.md#ai-model) to find faces.
 There is also a face mask detector perceptor that checks a person's face for a mask.
 [Perceptors](./examples/perceptors)

 - Heart Rate Demo - this demo application is a good example of how to build an edge application that is made of multiple microservices that communicate with each other. [https://github.com/darcyai/heart-rate-demo](https://github.com/darcyai/heart-rate-demo)